suanno/stage2/notes/presentation/introduction to TDGL.md

 - the Ising model
 - the Gas / Liquid system

-show the **same behaviour** **near the critical point**.
-In fact we find the same critical exponents for any system in the universality class.
+show the **same behaviour** **near the critical point**, _in the sense that_ we find the same critical exponents.

+In fact, the **velocity** with which the _average_ magnetization of the 3D ising model decays at the critical point, is the same of the decay of the difference in densities in a Gas/Liquid system.
+[STOP]

 - In a magnetic system (Ising model)
 $$m\sim (T_c - T)^{\beta}\quad\text{when } T\rightarrow T_C, H=0$$